BlindfoldedSurgery/actions-meta/README.md

-# actions-releases
+# actions-meta

-This repository contains a set of reusable workflows geared towards supporting the release process of a versioned project.
+This repository contains a set of reusable workflows geared that apply to generic GitHub repositories.

 The project follows semantic versioning.
 You can depend on tags for specific versions of use a major version tag (e.g. `v1`).